sporter399/deltakaggle/README.md

 Steve Porter

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+[This project is licensed under the] (https://opensource.org/licenses/MIT)